 - Insulate exterior faucets: first, turn off the water supply of the exterior faucets inside the house, then drain water from them by opening the faucets till it drains completely.
 You can also decide to get an insulated cover for the hose bibb.
 Finally, disconnect your garden hoses from the outside faucets and drain them.

 - Keep your Pipes Warm: as stated earlier, frozen pipes are susceptible to damage and can cause a severe problem if care is not taken.
 Hence, you shouldn't turn off your heat completely when you leave the house.
 Keeping the temperature at around 55°F is enough to ensure that pipes stay warm enough.

 Winterize The Heating System

 This is probably one of the essential elements for any home in the winter.
-The best time to check your furnace and other appliances that supply heat are usually in the fall–no later than October.
+The best time to check your furnace and other appliances that supply heat is usually in the fall–no later than October.
 Here are a few things to investigate: